fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 ## Stacked Column 3D Chart

-To render a stacked column chart in 3D, change the value of the `type` attribute from `stackedcolumn2d` to `stackedcolumn3d`.
+To render **stacked column charts** in 3D, change the value of the `type` attribute from `stackedcolumn2d` to `stackedcolumn3d`.
 The rest of the data structure remains the same.

 For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=stackedcolumn3d) page of stacked column 3D chart.